-W. Nagamatsu is a consultant for Asahi Intecc, Abbott Vascular Japan, Terumo, Medtronic Japan, Boston Scientific Japan, Kaneka Medics, and Nipro.
-E. Tsuchikane is a consultant for Boston Scientific Japan, Asahi Intecc, Nipro, and Kaneka Medics.
-S. Sumitsuji is a consultant for Terumo, Kaneka Medics, Nipro, Asahi Intecc, Abbott Vascular Japan, Boston Scientific Japan, Medtronic Japan, Biosensors, and OrbusNeich, has received grants from Terumo, Kaneka Medics, Nipro, and Asahi Intecc, has received personal fees from Abbott Vascular Japan, Boston Scientific, Medtronic Japan, Biosensors, OrbusNeich, Amgen Astellas BioPharma, Daiichi Sankyo, Shionogi, Takeda Pharmaceutical, Heart Organization, Sumitomo Dainippon Pharma, Hokushin Medical, Canon Medical, Fujifilm Medical, Shimadzu, Bristol-Myers Squibb, Boehringer Ingelheim, Sanyo Chemical Industries, and Siemens Healthcare, O. Kato is a consultant for Asahi Intecc and Nipro.
-The other authors have no conflicts of interest to declare.
+W. Nagamatsu is a consultant for Asahi Intecc, Abbott Vascular Japan, Terumo, Medtronic Japan, Boston Scientific Japan, Kaneka Medics, and NIPRO.
+E. Tsuchikane is a consultant for Boston Scientific Japan, Asahi Intecc, NIPRO, and Kaneka Medics.
+S. Sumitsuji is a consultant for Terumo, Kaneka Medics, NIPRO, Asahi Intecc, Abbott Vascular Japan, Boston Scientific Japan, Medtronic Japan, Biosensors, and Orbus Neich.
+And he has received grants from Terumo, Kaneka Medics, NIPRO, and Asahi Intecc.
+O. Katoh is a consultant for Asahi Intecc and NIPRO.
+The other authors have no conflict of interest to declare.